charlietag/tmux-themes/README.md

 Hit `prefix + I` to fetch the plugin and source it.

-Enjoy your tmux new look !
+Enjoy your tmux's new look !

 ### Manual Installation